ansys/pyfluent/doc/source/getting_started/installation.rst

    pip install -e .

-Installing with the -e option (editable mode) creates a symbolic link in site-packages to the repository.
+Installing with the -e option (editable mode) creates a symbolic link to the repository in the ``site-packages`` directory of your Python installation.
 This means any changes you make to the PyFluent code are automatically reflected when you use PyFluent.

 Generate Required API Classes
 +++++++++++++++++++++++++++++